Skip to main content

 • 41.2% of the population identify as Aboriginal across the region, and this increases to 80% of the population outside of Alice Springs

-The language groups for the 26 Central Australian communities in this initiative include: Eastern, Western and Central Arrernte, Warlpiri, Anmatyerr, Pitjanjatjara, Luritja/Pintupi, Southern Luritja/Pitjanjatjara and Alyawarr.
+The language groups for the 26 Central Australia communities include: Eastern, Western and Central Arrernte, Warlpiri, Anmatyerr, Pitjanjatjara, Luritja/Pintupi, Southern Luritja/Pitjanjatjara and Alyawarr.

 Feedback